NoRehovot/MATLAB-Cosmological-Parameter-LSQ-Fit/README.md

     This code defines an LSQ error function for the luminosity distance function.
     This code uses the built-in fminsearch function to find the minimum value for the LSQ error function.
+    --- USE THE XLSX FILE FOR THE SUPERNOVA DATABASE AND CHANGE THE FILE LOCATION IN THE CODE ACCORDINGLY ---

 ### Algorithm